rzmahmood/StarkNet-NFT-Template/README.md

 We're using the Immutable X NFT preset for our project.
 The preset includes the ability to add token metadata, contract metadata, and token royalties.
 It can also be used for bridging back to L1.
 You can find more information on it [here](https://immutablex.medium.com/erc721-on-starknet-57832d9d8c30).

 We have a few predefined scripts which cover all the common functionality.
 First you're going to want a StarkNet account which you can use to deploy your NFT contract and mint NFTs.
-All of the scripts will be run while in the virtualenv

 ## 1. Create Account